Nietzsche and Buddhism

 This post presents Benjamin Elman‘s views on the relationship between the German philosopher Friedrich Nietzsche (1844-1900) and Buddhism.
 Elman holds that a thorough understanding of Nietsche’s philosophy must attend closely to Buddhist teachings.
 He goes as far as to say that, “Buddhism lies at the center of any attempt to understand Nietzsche’s thought in its entirety.”
 Citing Guy Welbon, Elman suggests that we consider a direct correspondence between, for instance, eternal recurrence and samsara, and Zarathustra and the bodhisattva-ideal.
 In short, Elman holds that there “is sufficient evidence to indicate that Nietzsche’s presentations do witness Buddhist influences.”

 Elman is currently professor of philosophy at Princeton University.
-Although the present article is nearly thirty years old, the issues raised by Elman are still important for anyone giving thought to Buddhism in the 21st century West.
+Although the present article was published in 1983, the issues raised by Elman are still important for anyone giving thought to Buddhism in the 21st century West.
 And by the way, from a Speculative Non-Buddhist perspective–with its insistence on non-decision, debilitation of postulates, cancellation of warrant, and muting of Buddhism’s vibrato– the question of Gotama’s nihilism is far from answered.
 Here is Elman’s article.
-(Glenn Wallis)

 NIETZSCHE AND BUDDHISM